microsoft/azuredevopslabs/labs/vstsextend/launchdarkly/readme.md

 ## Exercise 3: Automatically rollout your LaunchDarkly feature flags during release.

 1. We need a LaunchDarkly access token to integrate with Azure DevOps services.
 Visit the [Access Tokens](https://app.launchdarkly.com/settings/tokens) tab on the Account Settings page in LaunchDarkly.
 If you don't have, create one and copy access token to the clipboard.
+Make sure the token has at least **Write** access

    ![](images/launchdarklypat.png)